IMJLA/PsRunspace/docs/en-US/Get-PsCommandInfo.md

 Used by Split-Thread, Invoke-Thread, and Add-PsCommand

-Determine whether the Command is a \[System.Management.Automation.ScriptBlock\] object If not, passes it to the Name parameter of Get-Command to retrieve info about the command, its definition, and its source module
+Determine whether the Command is a \[System.Management.Automation.ScriptBlock\] object If not, passes it to the Name parameter of Get-Command

 ## EXAMPLES